DLR-RM/rafcon-task-planner-plugin/examples/turtle_sim_example/doc/turtle_sim_example.md

 At this radio button group we can decide, if we want to add the data directly into the state, or if we only want to reference the data file.
 This can be usefull in lots of situations, but in our scenario its unimportant. so you can try both if you want.

+Now we can generate the core state machine.

 ## Execution
 Now we have planned the core machine, and are ready to watch turtles moving arround.
 Just open the **turtle_sim_state_machine**, and refresh it bevore execution.